lindalim478/lindalim478/README.md

 # Hi, I'm Linda Lim 👋

-PhD Researcher at UC Berkeley (Systems & Transportation).
+Researcher at UC Berkeley (Systems & Transportation).
 I work at the intersection of autonomous-vehicle safety, traffic-flow modeling and control, and data-driven methods — turning messy real-world transportation data into models that are physically consistent and predictive.